 The agreement with the provider ends in the month in which the 10th business day after the parent receives notification from the Board occurs.

-No new referrals for are made to the provider.
+No new referrals for CCS are made to the provider.

-The managing Board must ensure that for a provider disqualified from CACFP the following information is entered into TWIST:
+The managing Board must ensure that for a provider disqualified from CACFP the following information is entered into the child care case management system:

-Date the report was sent to the Board (entered as the “Ineligible Provider Date” on the Program Detail, Provider tab)
+Date the report was sent to the Board

-Select 4-Fed/State Debarment under Corrective/Adverse on the Program Detail, Provider tab

-Boards must ensure that if a parent transfers a child, the transfer is not counted against the parent under the Board’s transfer policy.
+Select 4-Fed/State Debarment under Corrective/Adverse Boards must ensure that if a parent transfers a child, the transfer is not counted against the parent under the Board’s transfer policy.

-Written Notification to Parents Regarding Provider Termination and Disqualification
+F:306: Written Notification to Parents Regarding Provider Termination and Disqualification

 Boards may develop letters to notify parents of a provider’s disqualification status.